christiandudel/EDSD2020/Slides/firstsession.md

 - Can easily be extended
 - More than 16,000 packages available
 - Commonly used in both science and industry
-- Tons of R-related things: Books, journals, forums, conferences, ...
+- Tons of R-related materials: Books, journals, conferences, forums, tutorials...
 - Many methods are already implemented in R

 # Why use RStudio?

-- R is the programming language
+* R is the programming language
-- RStudio is a tool to use R more efficiently
+* RStudio is a tool to use R more efficiently
-- Features:
+* Features:
--- Syntax highlighting, code folding
+    + Syntax highlighting, code folding
--- Project management (e.g., GitHub)
+    + Project management (e.g., GitHub)
--- Markdown support
+    + Markdown support
--- ...
+    + ...

 # Disclaimer